 In accordance with the final rule issued under Section 953(b) of the Dodd-Frank Act, companies, including Astronics Corporation, are now required to disclose the ratio of the total annual compensation of their CEO to that of their median employee.
-The SEC rules require disclosure of (i) the median of the annual total compensation of all employees of Astronics Corporation, except the CEO, (ii) the annual total compensation of the CEO, and (iii) the ratio of the amount of the CEO to the amount of the median employee's annual total compensation of all employees of Astronics Corporation.
+The SEC rules require disclosure of (i) the median of the annual total compensation of all employees of Astronics Corporation, except the CEO, (ii) the annual total compensation of the amount of the CEO to the amount of the median employee's annual total compensation of all employees of Astronics Corporation.
 Because the SEC rules do not mandate a particular approach to determining the median employee, Astronics Corporation has employed the following approach:

-Astronics Corporation elected to identify its median employee as of December 31, 2019.
-The median employee was identified by calculating the total cash compensation granted in 2019 to all employees, excluding the CEO, employed as of
+Astronics Corporation elected to identify its median employee as of December 31, 2020.
+The median employee was identified by calculating the total cash compensation granted in 2020 to all employees, excluding the CEO, employed as of December 31, 2020.

-December 31, 2019.
 The fixed compensation of employees hired during the year or acquired through acquisition was annualized.
-The ratio disclosed below was calculated using the annual total compensation of Mr. Gundermann and of the median employee for 2019.
+As there were no material changes in the employee population or employee compensation arrangements in 2021 that the Company reasonably believes would result in a significant change to its pay ratio disclosure, the Company has elected to use the same median employee for purposes of its pay ratio disclosure for 2021.
+The ratio disclosed below was calculated using the annual total compensation of Mr. Gundermann and of the median employee for 2021.

-As calculated using the methodology required for the Summary Compensation Table, the total annual compensation of Mr. Gundermann was \$3,761,360 and the total annual compensation of the median employee was \$55,655.
-This yields a ratio of 67.58 to 1.
+As calculated using the methodology required for the Summary Compensation Table, the total annual compensation of Mr. Gundermann was \$2,452,637 and the total annual compensation of the median employee was \$57,442.
+This yields a ratio of 42.70 to 1.